 • You will have a single point of contact about your complaint.

-• We aim to resolve your complaint within a maximum of 10 days, but we’ll keep you updated throughout
+• We aim to resolve your complaint within a maximum of 10 working days, but we’ll keep you updated throughout

 When we respond, we will tell you what has been found out and how things will be put right.